nathaneastwood/fablore/src/digital-tiles/crucible-of-war/crucible-of-war.md

 ### Breeze Rider Boots

-United by catasrophe, remnants of the Lost Clans move in the dead of night; tonight, they prepare for their greatest battle yet.
+United by catastrophe, remnants of the Lost Clans move in the dead of night; tonight, they prepare for their greatest battle yet.
 Each bears the regalia of their clan, remembering their homes, their kinsmen, their traditions.
 Tonight, they claim answers they deserve.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/breeze-rider-boots.webp" alt="breeze-rider-boots" class="center" />